• 770 Industrial Drive Unit A, Cary, IL 60013

 What Is Insulation R-Value?

-If you are considering ways to increase the energy efficiency and performance of your home, insulation should certainly be on your list of potential solutions.
-There are plenty of things to consider as you research insulation, and perhaps the biggest factor is the R-value.
-So, what exactly is insulation R-value and how does it affect performance?
+If you’re considering ways to increase your home’s energy efficiency and performance, insulation should be on your list of potential solutions.
+There are many things to consider as you research insulation, and perhaps the biggest factor is the R-value.
+So, what exactly is insulation R-value, and how does it affect performance?
 Here’s what you should know.

 What Is Insulation R-value?